everscale-org/docs/src/learn/faq.md

 - Record speed, reliability, and thoughtful [architecture](../arch/).
 - [Smart contracts](../develop/smart-contract/) can perform operations on different nodes, which allows the blockchain to scale ([sharding](../arch/10-basics.md/#blockchain-structure)) and increases the speed of smart contract execution to an absolute record.
 - Everscale is an asynchronous blockchain that is flexible in software development and rich in languages.
-You can write smart contracts in C ++, Solidity, Rust, and other high-level programming languages for your projects.
+You can write smart contracts in C ++, Solidity, and other high-level programming languages for your projects.
 Everscale has already implemented wallets, bridges, decentralized bots and exchanges, NFTs.

 It is also a promising and decentralized [ecosystem](../learn/everscale-overview/02-ecosystem.md), each participant of which can offer the community an idea for development, competition, or partnership.

 ## Everscale blockchain explorer

-> **Blockchain explorer** is a tool that allows you to track and view blocks, messages, transactions and other information contained in network.
+> **Blockchain explorer** is a tool that allows you to track and view blocks, messages, transactions and other information contained in the network.

 Currently available blockchain explorers for use: